 If you’ve had an accident caused by poor road design or maintenance, you should report the accident to your own insurance company immediately.
 You can also pursue a claim against the government entity responsible for designing, building, or maintaining the road.

 Since claims against the government are frequently different from those asserted against private parties, victims of motor vehicle accidents caused by road defects need an attorney familiar with these types of claims.
 Other drivers, the local government, or the state government could be responsible for your injuries, and an experienced attorney can identify the proper parties to litigate against.
-To learn more, contact the Law Office of Ben Crittenden, P.C., by clicking the Live Chat button on this page.
+To learn more, contact the Law Office of Ben Crittenden, P.C..